amanda-lais/Stellaron/README.md

 # Stellaron 🌌

 Currently capable of generating a graph of all 88 modern constellations.
 Constellation data used comes from [Stellarium](https://github.com/Stellarium/stellarium).
-Used [Skyfield](https://github.com/skyfielders/python-skyfield) and [NetworkX](https://github.com/networkx/networkx).
+Making use of [Skyfield](https://github.com/skyfielders/python-skyfield) and [NetworkX](https://github.com/networkx/networkx).

 ---